 Thank you for the question.

-It is hard to follow the news on or on because, in some ways, we have so much information that I think we're seeing elements of all the Facets of the war, I think sometimes it can be hard to find that information because there's so much of it and there's not sort of an agreement in terms of what objectivity looks like anymore in our industry.
+I think sometimes it can be hard to find that information because there's so much of it, and there's not sort of an agreement in terms of what objectivity looks like anymore in our industry.

-The other thing I would notice that this war, unlike any war of recent history, is very, very hard to cover.
+The other thing I would notice is that this war, unlike any war of recent history, is very, very hard to cover.

-The U.S. has not made it possible for reporters to go on ships, on bases, to embed with troops, to even go inside the Pentagon.
+The U.S. has not made it possible for reporters to go on ships, on bases, to embed with troops.

-Internet access so that there's no clear way to get information from inside Iran or talk to everyday Iranians.
+The Iranians have closed off internet access so that there's no clear way to get information from inside Iran or talk to everyday Iranians.

 And certainly, other than a few reporters, there are not independent media inside Iran.